karlroberts/karlroberts.github.io/source/_posts/2017-01-11-automounting-s3fs.markdown

 - linux
 - s3
 ---
+This is a small series of blogs showing how to seamlessly integrate with S3 buckets using s3fs and the automounter.

+If you already know what I'm talking about feel free to skip to [part 2]() and [part3]() where I show the details of how to set up s3fs and the automounter.

+Index:
+* Introduction
+* Set up S3
+* Set up s3fs
+* Set up automounter
+* Devops the setup with ansible playbook and roles.

+## tl;dr
 ## What is s3?
 I'm going to assume you know what Amazon Web Services(AWS) S3 storage is and know that it is good and you want to use it, if not [see s3](https://aws.amazon.com/s3/)